idoNadav/Customer-Support-Hub/README.md

 **1. Orchestrator-Based Saga**
 - `TicketCreationOrchestrator` coordinates the two-phase operation
-- Phase 1: Save ticket to MongoDB (always succeeds first)
+- Phase 1: Save ticket to MongoDB (with retry: 3 attempts with exponential backoff, optional cache can be added for performance)
 - Phase 2: Increment customer count in MySQL (may fail)

 **2. Idempotency Protection**